Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Data and Training

 Our primary objective in this simulation was to achieve high spatial resolution, allowing us to capture a diverse range of environments, from low- to high-density regions.
 This diversity broadens the dataset’s coverage, enhancing the robustness of the trained model and improving its ability to generalize across different astrophysical conditions.

 Initial conditions for the simulation were created using MUSIC \citep{Hahn2011}, and evolved using the \textsc{ENZO} cosmological simulation code \citep{Bryan2014} down to $z=15$.
 The initial conditions consist of a $0.5$ cMpc$/h$ box, consisting of $512^3$ cells at $z=127$, with a maximum refinement level of 6.
 The minimum cell length is therefore $15$ cpc$/h$.
 This small scale allows gas to take on a wide range of densities.
 The minimum particle mass is 99 M$_\odot$.
 For this simulation, we assume a flat cosmology with parameters $\Omega_\texttt{b}=0.0487$, $\Omega_\texttt{c}=0.2602$, $\Omega_\Lambda=0.6911$, and $h=0.6774$, according to \cite{planck2020}.
 For the chemical network used in the simulation, we use the nine species chemical network as described in \S \ref{Sec:Methodology}, which excludes metals, dust, and radiation.
 A view of the simulation results at $z=15$ is shown in Figure \ref{fig:simulation}, showing that the density ranges from $10^{-21}$ g/cm$^{3}$ to $10^{-26}$ g/cm$^{3}$ in this view.
 To determine the range of values for each species to use to create a data set, we use the minimum and maximum value present in the simulation.
 In order to broaden the ranges, since this single simulation may, through chance, be a rare region, these minimum and maximum values are rounded down/up to the nearest integer in logarithmic space, respectively.
 This captures the entire simulation within the used ranges, and allows for possible densities in rarer situations to also be captured by the trained model.
-We elect to round down the highest value for $t_f$, since the DeepONet model is more sensitive to changes of $t$ than any other parameter.
+For $t_f$, we extract the values used as input into \grackle{} at runtime.
+This is typically the hydrodynamical time step.
+We elect to round down the highest value for $t_f$, since the DeepONet model is more sensitive to changes of $t_f$ than any other parameter.
 Values of $t_f>10^6$ years are also extremely rare (for instances where a non-equilibrium solver is required), with this maximum value being an outlier.
 The ranges for each parameter found and the ranges used for our data set are shown in Table \ref{tab:ranges}.
 We base our ranges off of mass densities $\rho_\mathrm{i}$, and convert them to the appropriate units for \grackle{}. \\